Access to Klein Tunneling via Space-Time Modulation: Introduction

 \pati{Klein Paradox in Dirac Matter \& Simulations} The Klein paradox has also been extensively explored in condensed matter systems, most notably in graphene, where low-energy charge carriers behave as massless Dirac fermions~\cite{Abergel_2010_Properties,Cooper_2012_Experimental}.
-In this case, Klein tunneling can occur without a theoretical threshold field, although disorder tolerance in realistic samples imposes practical requirements on the order of $\mathcal{E}=10^7\,\text{V/m}$~\cite{Katsnelson_2006_Chiral,Beenakker_2008_Colloquium,Allain_2011_Klein}.
-Experimental observations in graphene-based structures have confirmed this effect~\cite{Stander_2009_Evidence,Young_2009_Quantum,Elahi_2024_Direct}.
-More recently, quantum simulation platforms have enabled controlled studies of Klein tunneling, including trapped-ion implementations that emulate the dynamics of Dirac particles~\cite{Casanova_2010_Klein,Gerritsma_2011_Quantum}.
-These realizations, however, involve electron-hole quasiparticles rather than real electron--positron pairs, and access to the Klein regime associated with vacuum pair production remains experimentally challenging.
+In this case, Klein tunneling can occur without a theoretical threshold field, although disorder tolerance in realistic samples imposes practical requirements on the order of $\mathcal{E}=10^7\,\text{V/m}$~\cite{Katsnelson_2006_Chiral, Beenakker_2008_Colloquium,Allain_2011_Klein}.
+Experimental observations in graphene-based structures have confirmed \emph{analogue} Klein tunneling for Dirac-like quasiparticles~\cite{Stander_2009_Evidence,Young_2009_Quantum,Elahi_2024_Direct}.
+Beyond isolated monolayer graphene junctions, Klein-related transport has also been studied in multilayer and spatially patterned graphene, including ABC-stacked trilayer-graphene superlattices and monolayer graphene with superperiodic barrier arrangements~\cite{Saley_2024_Tunneling,Shekhar_2025_Relativistic}.
+These studies show how interlayer coupling and repeated potential arrangements modify transmission and generate additional gaps and resonances, extending the monolayer picture.
+More recently, quantum simulation platforms have enabled controlled studies of Klein tunneling, including \mbox{trapped-ion} implementations that emulate the dynamics of Dirac particles~\cite{Casanova_2010_Klein,Gerritsma_2011_Quantum}.
+These condensed-matter and quantum-simulation realizations emulate Dirac dynamics without producing real electron--positron pairs, and access to the corresponding vacuum Klein regime remains experimentally challenging.